mfkasim1/mfkasim1.github.io/_posts/2020-03-26-COVID19-testing-province.markdown

 period, and \\(\eta\_{CFR}\\) is the adjusted CFR for Indonesia.
 Following this equation, it means there might already be **422 cases on the day the first mortality was recorded**.
+This number is chosen to approximately adjust the CFR in Indonesia that might be higher than calculated here (0.82%).
 I use this number to estimate the number of infectious cases in every province in Indonesia, multiplied by the mortality numbers.